mollyic/MRI_qa/README.md

 # Optional: MongoDB database

 By default the script will save files to a .json file and.
 However there is the option to store the files using MongoDB.
-Before running the script, you will need to set the MongoDB credentials in the settings.env file in the environ folder.
+Before running the script, you will need to set the MongoDB credentials in the settings.env file in the mriqa/env/ folder.
 The file should look like this:

 ```
 MONGO_DB_USRNAME=<username>